RobinaMirbahar/Comic-Studio-Ai/README.md

 ## 🧠 Character Consistency: The Real Secret

-One of the biggest challenges in AI-generated comics is making the same character look identical across multiple panels.
-Rather than using complex mathematical formulas, we use **practical prompt engineering techniques** with the nano-banana-pro-preview model to achieve 94% consistency.
+Keeping a character visually identical across panels is one of AI comics' hardest problems.
+Comic Studio AI solves it with structured prompt engineering rather than complex math.

-### Method 1: Character Memory System
+### Method 1 — Character Memory System

-When the Story Agent generates a character, it creates a detailed textual description:
+The Story Agent generates a detailed, reusable character profile:

 ```python
 character_description = {